rushihole3242/CodeSoft-Level1/README.md

-# CodeSoft-Level1-task1
+# CodeSoft-Level-1
-Landing Page by using HTML and CSS
+Landing Page,PortFolio and Calculator by using HTML,CSS & Javascript.